boxyhq/website/docs/terminus/deploy/env-variables.md

 The env vars are split into:

-- Docker Compose assembly variables.
+- Docker Compose variables.
 Only relevant when running Terminus on docker
 - Terminus services configuration variables:

     - The persistence layer